 The stalwart of anti-aging skincare has tended to provoke either a love or hate reaction.
 I was one of vitamin C’s detractors — it didn’t work, made my skin dry and went all brown in the bottle.
 So, how did it come to be on my Five Best list?
 Well, the thing is that vitamin C has come a long way, baby.
 New versions are stable and powerful, and that means you don’t need the super high concentrations that caused skin irritations with the old versions — you don’t need to insist on 20% vitamin C!
 Less can be more.
 The important thing is to know your vitamin Cs, and look out for the good ones.
 Tetrahexydecyl ascorbate is effective at low concentrations and ideal for those with sensitive skin.
 MAP (magnesium ascorbyl phosphate) is also a great choice and is specifically good for the suppression of melanin and hyperpigmentation.
 Those with acne-prone skin should look for sodium ascorbyl phosphate, also known as Stay C 50.
 Although prized for its antioxidant qualities, vitamin C also boosts the immune system and synthesizes collagen.

-Recommended Products: Your Best Face Advanced CE Concentrate ($50 in the shop), E'shee Vitalizing C Serum ($119 in the shop), Medik8 C-Tetra ($70 in the shop), Elizabeth Dehn for One Love Organics Vitamin C Active Moisture Serum ($68 in the shop)
+Recommended Products: Your Best Face Advanced CE Concentrate ($50 in the shop), E'shee Vitalizing C Serum ($119), Medik8 C-Tetra ($70 in the shop), Elizabeth Dehn for One Love Organics Vitamin C Active Moisture Serum ($68 in the shop)